Bob Clement: Tennessee Public Service Commission

 In 1972, Clement ran against Hammond Fowler in the Democratic primary for the incumbent's seat and won.
 He won by a 3 to 1 margin which was the most lopsided defeat of a statewide incumbent in Tennessee history.
 He went on to win against Republican nominee Tom Garland in the general election in what was otherwise largely a good year for Republican candidates in Tennessee.
 (No Republican was ever elected to the Public Service Commission in the state during its existence which later played a factor in its abolition in 1996.
 At 29 he was (and still is) the youngest person ever elected to statewide office in Tennessee history.

+Gubernatorial candidacy and TVA board membership

 In 1978, Clement ran for the Democratic nomination for governor.
 He ran second in the primary narrowly behind Knoxville banker Jake Butcher, who had finished second in the Democratic gubernatorial primary four years previously.

-In 1979, President Jimmy Carter tapped him for an unexpired term on the Board of Directors of the Tennessee Valley Authority.
+In 1979, President Jimmy Carter tapped him for an unexpired term on the Board of Directors of the Tennessee Valley Authority (TVA).
 He tried to stop the overbuilding of nuclear reactors in the TVA service area, later telling The (Nashville) Tennessean that the agency was trying to pay for the projects by raising rates when there was plenty of power available.
 He stepped down in 1981.